By ROD McGUIRK and MARK D. BAKER

 That would mean that the nine-time Australian Open winner and defending champion could again face deportation and could miss the tournament, which starts on Jan.
 17. It could also bar him from the country for three years.

 The back and forth has gripped the world and caused a furor in Australia, where many initially decried the news that Djokovic, who has been a vocal skeptic of vaccines, had received an exemption to strict rules to compete in Melbourne.
-Many felt the star, who court documents say is not innoculated against COVID-19, was being given special treatment since Australians who aren’t vaccinated face tough travel and quarantine restrictions.
+Many felt the star was being given special treatment since Australians who aren’t vaccinated face tough travel and quarantine restrictions.
 Court documents say he is unvaccinated.

 But when border police then blocked him on arrival, others cried foul, saying he was being scapegoated by an Australian government facing criticism for its recent handling of the pandemic.